-Filed l by th e Registrant 🗵 Filed l by a Party other than the Registrant \Box Chec k the appropriate box: ☐ Preliminary Proxy Statement \boxtimes Definitive Proxy Statement Defi nitive Additional Materials Solid citing Material Pursuant to §240.14a-12 L Brands, Inc. (Name of Registrant as Specified In Its Charter) (Name of Person(s) Filing Proxy Statement, if other than the Registrant) Payn nent o f Filing Fee (Check the appropriate box): \boxtimes No f Gee required.
-Fee computed on table below per Exchange Act Rules 14a-6(i)(4) and 0-11.
-(1) Title of each class of securities to which transaction applies: (2) Aggregate number of securities to which transaction applies: (3) Per unit price or other underlying value of transaction computed pursuant to Exchange Act Rule 0-11 (set forth the amount on which the filing fee is calculated and state how it was determined): (4) Proposed maximum aggregate value of transaction: (5) Total fee paid: Fee j paid previously with preliminary materials. ck box if any part of the fee is offset as provided by Exchange Act Rule 0-11(a)(2) and identify the filing for which the offsetting fee was paid rously.
-Identify the previous filing by registration statement number, or the Form or Schedule and the date of its filing.
-(1) Amount Previously Paid: (2) Form, Schedule or Registration Statement No.:
+L Brands, Inc.

+(Name of Registrant as Specified In Its Charter)

+(Name of Person(s) Filing Proxy Statement, if other than the Registrant)

+Payment of Filing Fee (Check the appropriate box):

+- X No fee required. - Fee computed on table below per Exchange Act Rules 14a-6(i)(4) and 0-11.
+0 - (1)Title of each class of securities to which transaction applies: - (2) Aggregate number of securities to which transaction applies: - Per unit price or other underlying value of transaction computed pursuant to Exchange Act Rule 0-11 (set forth the (3) amount on which the filing fee is calculated and state how it was determined): - (4) Proposed maximum aggregate value of transaction: - (5) Total fee paid:

-(3) Filing Party: (4) Date Filed:
+Fee paid previously with preliminary materials.
+0

+- Check box if any part of the fee is offset as provided by Exchange Act Rule 0-11(a)(2) and identify the filing for which the 0 offsetting fee was paid previously.
+Identify the previous filing by registration statement number, or the Form or Schedule and the date of its filing. - Amount Previously Paid: (1) - (2)Form, Schedule or Registration Statement No.: - Filing Party: (3)

-Notice of Annual Meeting of Stockholders and Proxy Statement
+(4)Date Filed: Notice of Annual Meeting of Stockholders and Proxy Statement May 16, 2019

-May 17, 2018